ricmclaughlin/ricmclaughlin.github.com/_posts/2017-07-14-aws-direct-connect.md

 - VPN = quick to bring up and easy; slower and sucks Internet bandwidth

 - Direct Connect = consistent lower latency and fixed bandwidth; more secure; lower cost

+## Transition from VPN to Direct Connect

+Once Direct Connect is installed configure it and the VPN to occupy the same BGP Community.
+Then configure BGP to assign a higher cost the VPN and the traffic will flow through the Direct Connect line.